 I started working with Chris six years ago.
 I had chronic lower back pain for over 10 years.
 I tried everything from a chiropractor, spine specialist to physical therapy.
 All temporary relieved the pain, but flare ups would continue when I would exercise or when I was on my feet for long periods of time.
 Maren at TR recommended I start working with Chris.
 And to this day, I am incredibly grateful we connected.

 Within a matter of a few sessions, Chris was able to evaluate my body and come up with a game plan.
 He clearly explained his evaluation and the things we would be working on to improve over time.

 Today, not only is my back in much better shape, but my body overall is stronger than it has ever been.
 I can’t say enough wonderful things about Chris.
 As a former college athlete and devote exercise enthusiast, I have come across many trainers in the industry, and none compare to him.
 On top of all of this, he is a wonderful individual with an incredible heart and passion to help others.

 I am an active 54 year old who wants to stay active as long as possible, but I found that old injuries and new twinges seemed to be limiting my abilities to fully participate in all the things I enjoy.
-Working with Chris over the past 2 years has not only significantly improved the way my body feels and functions, but I feel it is helping me build a strong foundation for the coming years with real improvements in strength, flexibility, posture, comfort and endurance.
+Working with Chris has not only significantly improved the way my body feels and functions, but I feel it is helping me build a strong foundation for the coming years with real improvements in strength, flexibility, posture, comfort and endurance.